rondlite/reaction-docs/website/versioned_docs/version-v1.5.0/analytics.md

 original_id: analytics
 ---

-Analytics in Reaction is provided by an optional plugin module `imports/plugins/included/analytics`.
+Analytics in Demand is provided by an optional plugin module `imports/plugins/included/analytics`.

 This plugin implements an [analytics framework](https://segment.com/docs/libraries/analytics.js/) for integrating third-party analytics services such as segment.io, Google Analytics, and Mixpanel.